The Conservative Texans

-April 10, 2020: These are things to work towards.
-Philippians 3:14 “I continue my pursuit toward the goal, the prize of God’s upward calling in Christ Jesus.”
-Is holiness one of our goals?
+June 13, 2020: Many people are in pursuit of goals.
+Philippians 3:14-15 “I continue my pursuit toward the goal, the prize of God’s upward calling, Christ Jesus.
+Let us, then, who are perfectly mature adopt this attitude.”
+Is Christ one of our goals?

 Before the accident, I had been taught that there was a God.
 But I think I only believed because it was something I was supposed to do.
 Soon after I came out of coma, an incident brought me in close touch with God.
 In October 1982, the deacon from our church brought communion to me at the hospital, the first time since before my accident.
 At this time, I could not talk at all.
 After receiving communion with my family, I pointed to the wall where my mother had taped all my cards.
 One of the cards had a special message that I had been looking at for several days.
 I kept pointing to the wall until my father found the correct card.
 I nodded my head ecstatically when he pointed to the card with the message, "With God, Nothing Shall Be Impossible."
 That message has become the inspiration for my long rehabilitation, still underway.

 But that rehabilitation hasn't been easy.
 I was an in-patient in three different rehabilitation hospitals.
 I had the same schedule everyday and it left me exhausted.
 Everything was so difficult that I sometimes wished I would die over lunch so that I would not have to endure the afternoon's therapy.
 But the routine was always the same.